umwrit350sp17/Team1/Team_Docs/ProgressReport3.md

 ## Team Accomplishments:

-* Created "assests" folders for our project including "Introduction" and "Section 1".
+* Created "assets" folders for our project.
 * Created our first draft of our project.

 ## Unfinished Tasks: